-This free crochet doll blanket is a terrific instant gratification project since it's a repetitive stitch pattern that works up really quickly.
+This free crochet doll blanket is a terrific instant gratification project since it's a repetitive stitch pattern that works up quickly.

 Making crochet doll clothes and accessories is a lot of fun because it allows you to make a wide variety of items in miniature versions.
 It's a great way to practice stitches and get familiar with techniques on small projects.
 You can always take what you learn and implement it to full size if you love the pattern, or you can just make lots of beautiful things for a doll collection.